 Artist impression of the upcoming East Coast Integrated depot, that will co-locate 1 bus and 3 MRT depots.
 Source: URA

 #5 To Provide More Convenient And Sustainable Mobility

-To reach our goal of being a car-lite society by 2030, more jobs are planned out of the central district and closer to where people live across the island.
+To reach our goal of being a car-lite society by 2030, more jobs are planned outside of the central district and closer to where people live across the island.
 As such, more amenities and public infrastructure are being built.
-With the current plan, by 2040, residents can reach the nearest neighbourhood centre within 20 minutes and complete 9 in 10 of all peak-period journeys within 45 minutes without taking private transport.
+The current plan says that by 2040, residents will be able to walk to the nearest neighbourhood centre in 20 minutes and finish 9 out of 10 peak-time trips without using a car in 45 minutes.

 In terms of infrastructure, three new MRT lines will be added to the existing network.
-They are Jurong Regional Line (JRL), Cross Island Line (CRL) and Thomson-East Coast Line (TEL).
-With these additions, 8 in 10 households will be living within a 10-minute walk from a train station.
+They are the Jurong Regional Line (JRL), Cross Island Line (CRL) and Thomson-East Coast Line (TEL).
+With these new additions, 8 out of 10 households will be within a 10-minute walk of a train station.

 Island-wide connectivity map.
 Source: URA